You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Gleevec is a drug marketed by Novartis and is included in two NDAs.

 The generic ingredient in GLEEVEC is imatinib mesylate.
 There are thirty-four drug master file entries for this compound.
-Twenty-two suppliers are listed for this compound.
+Twenty-one suppliers are listed for this compound.
 Additional details are available on the imatinib mesylate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Gleevec